nest/nest-simulator/doc/htmldoc/developer_space/workflows/documentation_workflow/user_documentation_workflow.rst

 2. If you create a new page, open ``index.rst`` in the ``doc/htmldoc`` directory and add the file name under ``.. toctree::``.
-This will ensure it appears on the NEST simulator documentation's table of contents.
+This will ensure it appears on the NEST Simulator documentation's table of contents.

 3. If you rename or move a file, please make sure you update all the corresponding cross-references.